nate-bake/SEASCAPE/README.md

 ### CONTROLLER_1

 - Custom controller implemented in Python.
-- Reads state data from the specified vector and updates values in `controller_1` to be applied to servos.
+- Reads state data from the specified xh vector and updates values in the `controller_1` vector to be applied to servos.
   - Read/write actions to shared memory have been abstracted and are handled by `core/shared_mem_helper_controller_1.py`.
     - Channels in custom servo object can be accessed via:
       - Array indexing (1-based) : `mem.servos[2]`